bartoszmaleta/music_library/README.md

 Plan your work - divide task amongs team members.
 Create documents with specific, assigned tasks.
 Implement all basic features
 Program should be fool-proof

+# INFO: The final version of program is in file: "music_collector_1.9_clean_final.py".
+# INFO_2: Also file "display" is needed for program to run.
+The rest is redundant.